mogui/mogui.github.com/_posts/2012-06-08-getJsonValue.md

 Extracts a value from a json specified by a keyPath.
 A keyPath is a string of key and array index concatenated by a dot.
+*ie. extracts the value of the key name of the 3rd element of the array value of longlist key*

 {% highlight bash %}
     $ getJsonValue ./yourfile.json longlist.3.name
     $ mighty value
 {%  endhighlight %}

-extracts the value of the key name of the 3rd element of the array value of longlist key

 The filename is optional, if it is not presents the script will read from STDIN so it is usable for piping input